GANOMASAKI/GitHub-experiment/README.md

 # GitHub-experiment
-This repo is for experimental.
+This repo is for experiment.
 Feel free to PR to this repo.